 Investing in Your Relationship

 Oops.
-We detect a guilty darting of the eyes – like a “how about if we just skip that question” look.
-Let’s not skip it because you might be surprised at the ROI (return on investment) you receive if you diligently, consistently, faithfully invest in your relationship.
-Whatever relationship it is – marital, man/woman or just co-habiting friends – there’s some investing to do.
+We detect a guilty darting of the eyes—like a “how about we just skip that question?” look.
+But let’s not skip it, because you might be surprised at the ROI (Return on Investment) you can receive if you diligently, consistently, and faithfully invest in your relationship.
+Whatever relationship it is—whether marital, man/woman, or just cohabiting friends—there’s investing to be done.
 By you.

-Be lame with the effort and the relationship could crash like the Dow Jones or come tumbling down like a house of cards.
+Be lazy with the effort, and the relationship could crash like the Dow Jones or come tumbling down like a house of cards.

-Benjamin Franklin once said, “the way to wealth is as plain as the way to market.
-It depends chiefly on two words, industry and frugality.”
-He was most likely referring to financial prosperity, but we don’t think his advice will work in the relationships department.
-It will work partially, but not 100%.
+Benjamin Franklin once said, “The way to wealth is as plain as the way to market.
+It depends chiefly on two words: industry and frugality.”
+He was most likely referring to financial prosperity, but we don’t think his advice will work 100% in the relationships department.
+It works partially, but not entirely.

-What we mean: “industry” as one of the two words mentioned by Franklin will produce results…no doubt.
-To gain a foothold into a relationship, one has to be industrious.
-Work hard at your relationships, say the wise men, because you’ll win love and affection hands down.
-If you make the effort, your partner will realize that you’re not slacking off and that you’re trying to please as much as you can.
-A delightful gesture, a kind word always go a long way.
+What we mean is: “Industry,” one of the two words mentioned by Franklin, will certainly produce results… no doubt.
+To gain a foothold in a relationship, one has to be industrious.
+Work hard at your relationships, say the wise ones, because you’ll win love and affection hands down.
+If you make the effort, your partner will see that you’re not slacking off and that you’re trying to please them as much as you can.
+A delightful gesture, a kind word—those things go a long way.

-We said Franklin’s advice will partly work – only because we think “frugality” – the second word – could bring about disastrous results for the relationship.
-In fact, the opposite, generosity, is better – but certainly not in the way you’re thinking.
+We said Franklin’s advice will partly work—only because we think “frugality,” the second word, could lead to disastrous results for a relationship.
+In fact, the opposite—generosity—is better.
+But not in the way you might be thinking.
 Investing in your relationship need not be star-studded with diamonds or sustained with pricey gifts or gourmet meals in trendy restaurants.
-We should remove all notion of relationship-investing as a monetary exercise.
+Let’s remove all notions of relationship investing as a monetary exercise.
 You don’t have to be the Magi bearing gifts at the midnight hour.
-Instead, we’re thinking of generosity in terms of quality time you spend with your significant other.
+Instead, we’re thinking of generosity in terms of quality time spent with your significant other.
 If you’re resourceful, you’ll see how easy this is to accomplish.

 Investing in Your Relationship: So Many Ways!